 Sennheiser's Momentum Wireless headphones are renowned in the wireless world, and this third instalment does the range proud.
 Three noise-cancelling modes give you plenty of choice, and there are loads of features to play with (they can be tracked using the third-party Tile app, for instance).
 Performance is better than ever, which is no idle boast given the pedigree of the Momentum family - the level of clarity and rhythm are off the chart, while all-day comfort makes them a great choice for any telly watcher.

 Read the full review: Sennheiser Momentum Wireless

 Sony's finest true wireless earbuds support Bluetooth 5.0, so they handle video and dialogue with aplomb.
 Rather than relay sound from one earbud to the other, their wireless tech transmits sound to the left and right ears simultaneously.
 In other words, what you see on screen should match what you hear.
-Dripping with features, they pack an awful lot into a small package including state-of-the-art noise-cancelling tech and intuitive touch controls.
+Dripping with features, they pack an awful lot into a small bundle including state-of-the-art noise-cancelling tech and intuitive touch controls.
 And just like Sony's over-ear wireless headphones, they sound wonderfully musical, natural and expressive.
 If you prefer the convenience of earbuds for, say, watching TV in bed, these are hard to beat.